 Enable SCCM Third-Party Software Updates

-As I mentioned in the prerequisites, make sure that you have working WSUS and SUP environment before enabling the third-party updates.
+As I mentioned in the prerequisites, ensure that you have a working WSUS and SUP environment before enabling the third-party updates.

-The following steps should be completed from the top site either SCCM CAS or Standalone primary server.
+The following steps should be completed from the top site, either SCCM CAS or the Standalone primary server.
 The below steps will help you to enable SCCM third-party update feature.

-NOTE! – I would recommend using the default options of SCCM configuration wizard unless you have a specific reason to select another option.
-I have chosen the configuration manager managed the certificate option.
+NOTE! – I would recommend using the default options of the SCCM configuration wizard unless you have a specific reason to select another option.
+I have chosen the configuration manager-managed certificate option.

-When you don’t have any PKI certificate requirements for SCCM third-party updates, then you can use the default option as I mentioned above.
+If you don’t have any PKI certificate requirements for SCCM third-party updates, you can use the default option as I mentioned above.

-You might be able to see a new certificate type “third-party WSUS Signing” (as I showed in the below picture) when you use Configuration Manager manages the certificate option from the above wizard.
+You might be able to see a new certificate type “third-party WSUS Signing” (as I showed in the below picture) when you use Configuration Manager to manage the certificate option from the above wizard.

 Navigate to – \Administration\Overview\Security\Certificates